 |30 W||150 W|

-For the proper aesthetic feeling, we will use a combination of indistinct ambient light and detailed spots.
+Using a combination of indistinct ambient light and detailed spot lighting is how this is accomplished.
 This is important because flat even lighting is boring and generally less desirable, like this:

 In contrast, what we want to create is more along these lines:

-This second example doesn’t have a ton of natural light but it still feels open and airy.
-White (or very close to it) walls and ceiling accentuate this even more by reflecting light, an experience we will specifically enhance in our structure by aiming larger lights up to reflect off these white ceiling and walls to maximize ambient light to mix with the lights from the overhead windows.
-For the largest spots, we will use heavy-duty track lights that can be positioned and adjusted while in place; mounting them on the corner walls of the domes aiming up and out, like this:
+Notice how the second example doesn’t have a ton of natural light but it still feels open and airy.
+White (or very close to it) walls and ceiling accentuate this even more by reflecting light, an experience we have specifically enhanced in our structure by aiming larger lights up to reflect off these white ceiling and walls to maximize ambient light to mix with the lights from the overhead windows like this:

 Before placing the various lights in AutoCAD, we tested various configurations using free DIALux lighting software to make sure the lighting plan would supply sufficient and properly distributed light to all areas.
 This was especially important for the Social and Dining domes because both of these domes have two foundational lighting systems.
 The first is a floodlight system designed to fully light the room by reflecting light off of the ceiling.
 The second is a complete system of full-color spectrum lights for making these domes any color we desire.
 All the lights chosen are LEDs and both systems were designed to provide the minimum amount of light necessary for code compliance and safety.